10 Best HVAC

 Compare Multiple Bids

-Request estimates from at least three HVAC providers.
+Request estimates from at least three HVAC companies.
 Describe your issues and ask if specialists can inspect your system in person.
-Compare each contractor's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
-Avoid companies that pressure you or demand payment before work.
+Compare each company's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

 Check Credentials

-In Michigan, HVAC contractors must be licensed as Mechanical Contractors by the Department of Licensing and Regulatory Affairs (LARA).
-Contractors must have at least three years of experience and must pass an exam.
+HVAC contractors in Michigan are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
+Contractors need to have at least three years of experience and must pass an exam.
 You can verify a license on LARA's website.
-Also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+Pick a company with positive feedback and good customer testimonials.

 Understand Work Details